Lightstreamer/Lightstreamer-example-StockList-client-node/README.md

 * Note that, as prerequisite, the [Lightstreamer - Stock- List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Launch Lightstreamer Server.
 * Go to [http://nodejs.org/](http://nodejs.org/) or use the package manager of your OS to download and install the appropriate Node.js server on your system.
+As an alternative you can use [io.js](https://iojs.org/)
 * Get the `lightstreamer-client` package using npm
   * `npm install lightstreamer-client` or from the root folder of this project simply run